Phyllis Dixey: Last years

-By 1947 the tastes of the London audience had changed, and Phyllis Dixey was forced to return to the provinces.
-She was not able to adapt to the direction that the public required; leaving the stage in the late 1950s, bankrupt.
-In the early 1960s she worked as a cook at Loseley Park near Guildford.
+By 1947, the tastes of the London audience had changed, and Phyllis Dixey was forced to return to the provinces.
+She was not able to adapt to the direction that the public required, leaving the stage in the late 1950s, bankrupt.
+In the early 1960s, she worked as a cook at Loseley Park near Guildford.
 She died of cancer in 1964, aged 50, in Epsom, Surrey.

 Posthumous

-Her life was portrayed in the British television film The One and Only Phyllis Dixey (1978), in which she was played by Lesley-Anne Down.
-It was written by Philip Purser.
+Her life was portrayed in the British television film The One and Only Phyllis Dixey (1978), by Philip Purser, in which she was played by Lesley-Anne Down.

 In 2011, English Heritage made plans to erect a blue plaque at Dixey's former home at Wentworth Court in Surbiton; however, the installation of the plaque was turned down by the residents' association of the building due to the proposed title 'Striptease Artiste' being used on the plaque.